• Home

 In my last months of graduate school, I interviewed for several jobs, but I ended up choosing a position with Chicago Public Schools.
 It turned out to be a fabulous learning experience for me and a perfect fit in many ways.

-Northwestern University was intense and exhausting and I chose a CFY that was going to cover the requirements, but I knew there wouldn’t be any extra supervision that someone might get in a different, more intense and collaborative setting.
+Northwestern University was intense and exhausting.
+I chose a CFY that was going to cover the requirements, but I knew there wouldn’t be any extra supervision that someone might get in a different, more intense and collaborative setting.
 Admittedly, I needed a break and I thought that getting a lighter supervisor would be nice.

 Looking back I think that I should have considered that the CFY is set up so that the new grad gets support and training during the first year.
 It’s not about someone being critical and judging a new grad harshly.
 In fact, my CF supervisor was amazing.
 I can’t say enough about how much I learned from her and I still considering her a friend.
 However, I wish I’d had more time with her when I was learning the ropes.